jesrav/meme-generator-udacity-project/Readme.md

 Application for generating memes.

 The application can be run as either a command line tool or web application.

 Instructions on how to run as a command line tool can be found in [here](#Run-as-command-line-tool).

-Instructions on how to run as a web app can be found in [here](#Run-Flask-app-in-developer-mode)
+Instructions on how to run as a web app can be found in [here](#Run-Flask-app-in-developer-mode).

 # Get started